yuma-shintani/llamind/README.md

 ---

-Thank you for using Ollamate!
+Thank you for using Allama!
 We hope it enhances your local LLM experience.

+## Acknowledgements

+This project is based on [Original Project Name](https://github.com/humangems/ollamate), created by [Michael Chen](https://github.com/mechiland).